BawdyAnarchist/quBSD/Future_Development.md

 	- remove ppt_nic.
 It's now in jmap.
 	- Think of way to remove the file entirely.

-Generalize staticIP vs auto vs DHCP
-	- DHCP requires a split in the logic of starting the jail, where no IP is assigned to the client
-	- Requires modifying exec.created ; and the rc.conf for the jail.

 USBVM
 	- Auto-install various useful mounting stuff for common devices
 	- Create a proper unprivileged user with devd.conf and automounts